 2. A 620 Credit Score or Higher

 This gives you more options both for an FHA Loan and a Conventional Loan to the max county loan limits.
 For example, in Sonoma County, Calif., the maximum loan size on either loan program is up to $520,950.
 A 620 credit score gives you more options on either mortgage loan program.
 If your credit score falls between 600-619, you can still buy a home using a loan insured by the FHA.
 Additionally, you’ll be subject to some additional mortgage lending requirements such as a maximum debt ratio of 43% (more on this later), as well as being required to take a homeownership counseling class sponsored by HUD no matter what your previous housing history is.
 If you’re not sure what your credit score is now, there are many ways to check it for free.
-You can get two credit scores for free on Credit.com, updated monthly, to see where you stand and monitor your progress.
+You can get two credit scores for free on Credit.com, updated every 14 days, to see where you stand and monitor your progress.

 3. A Manageable Debt Ratio